Jewish-Arab school in Jerusalem targeted on Google-owned GPS app

-May 9 Insurer Sun Life Financial Inc reported a smaller-than-expected profit on Tuesday, hurt by weak growth in its U.S market.

-JERUSALEM Aug 9 A mixed Jewish-Arab school in Jerusalem is to complain to police about a threatening comment posted on a Google -owned navigation app, as Israel experiences a rise in hate crimes by far-right Israelis.
+JERUSALEM A mixed Jewish-Arab school in Jerusalem is to complain to police about a threatening comment posted on a Google-owned navigation app, as Israel experiences a rise in hate crimes by far-right Israelis.

 "The Bilingual School - May Their Names be Erased," was added, in Hebrew, to the school's location on the map on Waze, a mobile app, widely used in Israel, which uses driver data to help people avoid traffic jams.